 Suggestions/ recommendations/ prediction

 Although social media provides a wide range of advantages, there are still some risks associated with these platforms such as scam.
-Thus, users should pay attention and learn how to protect themselves from becoming the victim.
+Thus, users should pay attention and learn how to protect themselves from becoming the victims.

-Social media is a platform for businessmen and also for cheaters.
-Consumers should increase their awareness as cheaters will figure out more tactics to cheat the consumers.
+Social media is a platform for businessmen and also for scammers.
+Consumers should increase their awareness as scammers will figure out different tactics to cheat the consumers.

 Businessmen should follow commercial morality while using social media as a platform to manage their business.